HashAI Price Hits $0.0005 on Exchanges (HASHAI)

-HashAI (HASHAI) traded 0.6% lower against the U.S. dollar during the one day period ending at 8:00 AM ET on September 7th.
-During the last seven days, HashAI has traded 13.2% lower against the U.S. dollar.
-HashAI has a total market capitalization of $39.12 million and $165,202.41 worth of HashAI was traded on exchanges in the last day.
-One HashAI token can currently be bought for about $0.0005 or 0.00000001 BTC on major cryptocurrency exchanges.
+HashAI (HASHAI) traded up 4.6% against the dollar during the 24 hour period ending at 11:00 AM Eastern on September 10th.
+One HashAI token can currently be bought for approximately $0.0005 or 0.00000001 BTC on major exchanges.
+HashAI has a total market cap of $40.33 million and $241,731.75 worth of HashAI was traded on exchanges in the last day.
+Over the last seven days, HashAI has traded down 2.4% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.